 I am a qualified counsellor, counselling supervisor and a trainer.
-I currently own a busy private practice in Bisham, Berks and also work with a local counselling agency and an Employee Assistance Programme.
-Since starting my training in 2001 (person centred counselling and qualifying with an advanced diploma in counselling) I have also achieved a BSc (honours) in reflective therapeutic practice and qualified as a supervisor.
-Furthermore I am an accredited member of the counselling governing body BACP since 2010.
-In my previous career I was a trainer and have since used those skills to run counselling workshops and training days for other counsellors and supervisors.
+I have a busy private practice in Bisham, Berks and also work with a local counselling agency and am the Clinical Director for an Employee Assistance Programme.
+Since starting my training in 2001 (person centred counselling and qualifying with an advanced diploma in counselling) I have also achieved a BSc (honours) in reflective therapeutic practice and MA in counselling and psychotherapy.
+I qualified as a supervisor in 2010 and I am a senior accredited member of BACP.
+In my previous career I was a trainer in a corporate setting and have since used those skills to run counselling workshops and training days for other counsellors and supervisors.
+I also run and teach on CPCAB counselling diploma courses for Windsor & Maidenhead Counselling Service

-I have experience of the business world having worked for some major health, financial, banking and vehicle leasing organisations .
-People fascinate me and I am known as a listener rather than a talker.
-Even when I was a bank manager I was often told by customers how good I was at listening and understanding their needs.
-I became a trainer and my passion for seeing people grow and develop to enable them to follow their dreams and know that I had played a small part in that was immensely fulfilling.
+People interest me and I am known as a listener rather than a talker.
+I have experience in the corporate world and have worked for some major health, financial, banking and vehicle leasing organisations .
+I became a trainer due to my passion for seeing people grow and develop to enable them to follow their dreams and know that I had played a small part in that was immensely fulfilling.

-On coming to a cross-roads in my life and faced with redundancy I chose to look at who I was and what inspired me.
+When I was made redundant from my job I chose to look at who I was and what inspired me.
 Listening, a deep interest in people and getting personal satisfaction from seeing other people grow and develop led me to counselling and I haven’t looked back since.

 Away from my working life I have always enjoyed the outdoors, food and travelling.
 During my own personal development I have come to realise the importance of balance in my life and rather than compartmentalise work and hobbies I find I am incorporating the two.
 I think better outside rather than sitting at a laptop, so if I need to write, or produce ideas for a workshop you will find me outside, walking in the woods or by the river.
 I nourish my creative side by baking and developing new flavours for cakes which I love to share with friends.
 I have family and friends in the Far East so enjoy travelling to that part of the world and love experiencing the different cultures and how that makes people different.